otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/04-windows-forms-applications.md

 ## 2. Design first: sketch before you drag controls

 It's tempting to open the designer and start dragging controls straight away.
 Resist that for thirty seconds.
-Before building any screen this week, sketch it on paper first: boxes for each control, roughly where it sits, and a label for what it does.
+Before building any screen this module, sketch it on paper first: boxes for each control, roughly where it sits, and a label for what it does.
 This is a **wireframe**, and it's standard practice in real UI work for a good reason.
 It's much faster to erase a badly-placed box on paper than to rearrange six controls that are already wired up with code.

 Once the layout is settled, do the same for behaviour: for every button, write one sentence, something like _"when clicked, this should validate the two number inputs, add them, and show the result in the label."_ That sentence becomes your event handler, almost word for word.